 Background to the Web Accessibility Guidance project

-Find out who is delivering this work, what led to the creation of this guidance, and what approach was taken to make sure that user needs are met.
+Find out what led to the creation of this guidance, who is delivering it, and what approach was taken to make sure that user needs are met.

 Who is delivering this work

 This work is being delivered by the Digital Public Service branch at the Department of Internal Affairs (DIA).

 Based on the Web Standards Self-assessments of 2011, 2014 and 2017, we know that government websites continue to struggle to meet the Web Accessibility Standard, which is based on the international Web Content Accessibility Guidelines (WCAG) 2.1.

 Surveys conducted in 2019 and 2020 show that many practitioners have difficulty understanding WCAG requirements as well as basic accessibility practices, and that they’re calling for support.